 Track and Manipulate Active Voices

 Maintains a table of all active voice IDs keyed by note number.
-Applies a velocity-dependent pan spread: low notes left, high notes right.
+Applies a note-number-based pan spread: low notes left, high notes right.
 Demonstrates the voice tracking pattern used in many real-world scripts.

 Demonstrates: postEvent, changePan, voice ID tracking, onNote / onRelease